Jean-Baptiste Say Institute for Entrepreneurship & ESCP Business School0

 Madrid Coordinator of the Say Institute & Academic Director Option-E Madrid

-Head of Executive Education & Academic Director Option-E Paris
+Paris Coordinator of the Say Institute, Head of Executive Education & Academic Director Option-E Paris and MSIE

 Jobs & Visiting Researchers0